 Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

-1. Changes in Early-Grade Teaching
+1. Changes in early-grade Teaching

-2. Greater Support for Teachers
+2. Greater support for teachers

-The success of any language of instruction policy depends heavily on teachers.
-Many are not yet trained to teach reading and writing in Ghanaian languages.
-The World Bank’s “Loud and Clear” report shows countries succeed with this when teachers are well prepared and countries that succeed with mother-tongue instruction invest heavily in teacher preparation and continuous training.
+The success of any language-of-instruction policy depends heavily on teachers.
+Many educators have not yet been trained to teach reading and writing in Ghanaian languages.
+World Bank research, including the Loud and Clear report, shows that countries that succeed with mother-tongue instruction invest significantly in teacher preparation and ongoing professional development.

-4. Clear Guidance for Cities
+4. Clear guidance for urban classrooms

-5. A Smooth Transition After Primary 3
+5. A smooth transition after Primary 3

-If implemented thoughtfully, the proposal could:
+If implemented thoughtfully, a mother-tongue approach could:

 • Raise early literacy rates